caliholman/caliholman.github.io/_posts/2020-03-30-The-email-that-changed-everything.md

 ### Posted by fellow Peace Corps Tanzania volunteer in Lushoto:
 To my fellow Peace Corps refugees,
 I hope you are healthy and comfortable. (if you're not, what else is new?)
 I don't know about you, but I am tired, I am emotional, and I am disoriented.
-This is not how I thought my service would end, ot what coming home would be like, and definitely not what I thought life in the United States would be like.
+This is not how I thought my service would end, or what coming home would be like, and definitely not what I thought life in the United States would be like.

 I don't think I've ever experienced so much uncertainty, either personally or in the world at large.
 I don't know what I'm going to do for work.
 I don't know where I'm going to live.
 I don't known when I'll be able to see my friends and family again.
 I don't know when this pandemic will subside.
 And I don't know when things will resemble a sense of normalcy.
 I just don't know.
 Underlying all of this is a question I keep asking: What are you doing to do?